Cyprus approves electricity cable to link its power grid with Greece's

 Papanastasiou said the cable, expected to be completed by the end of 2029, is part of a series of projects including the planned introduction of natural gas to the island nation's energy mix, that aims to “further accelerate the country's medium-term economic development and the welfare of its citizens."

-Officials said Cypriot consumers stand to gain a drop in their electricity bills of as much as 40% once the cable is completed.
+Officials said Cypriot consumers stand to gain a drop in their electricity bills of as much as 40% once the approximately 900 kilometer-long (560-mile) cable is completed.
 The cable's operating costs will be split down the middle by both Cypriot and Greek consumers.
+An additional 36 euros on Cypriot electricity bills covering the cable's operation costs once it's up and running will be offset by the overall huge savings they'll gain.

-Officials also said that the project will carry a guaranteed return on investment of 8.3%, considered attractive for potential investors.
-The U.S. and the United Arab Emirates have expressed interest in investing in the project, officials said.
+Officials also said the project will carry a guaranteed return on investment of 8.3%, considered attractive for potential investors.
+The U.S. and the United Arab Emirates' TAQA energy and water company have expressed interest in investing in the project, officials said.
+Cyprus is also mulling whether to become a stakeholder in the parent company that will run the cable once it's complete.

-It's envisioned that the cable will eventually continue from Cyprus to connect with Israel's electricity grid.
+It's envisioned that the cable, with an operating life of around 35 years, will eventually continue from Cyprus to connect with Israel's electricity grid.
+Israel's Energy Minister Eli Cohen recently posted on the social platform X that he emphasized to his Cypriot counterpart the cable's “great importance” to Israel as a “top priority” that would “strengthen energy security in the region.”

+Tuesday's Cabinet decision ends weeks of speculation over the project's future after Cypriot officials negotiated with the cable's Greek operator, the Independent Power Transmission Operator, on how to mitigate the risks involved with its construction as well as its financial viability.